hl7dk/kl-gateway/input/pagecontent/StructureDefinition-klgateway-care-completed-intervention-intro.md

 ### Scope and usage
 In a Danish municipality setting, CompletedIntervention is used to describe what activities has been delivered (e.g. a visit from a nurse to a citizen home where wound care is delivered).
 A CompletedIntervention always describes actual activities of one encounter.
 It should not be confused with PlannedIntervention, which describes the intention of activities, typically for several encounters.

-In this implementation guide it is only used for interventions delivered acute or otherwise not planned.
+In this implementation guide it is only used for interventions delivered acute or otherwise not planned at the time of delivery.
+The completed intervention is still considered unplanned if the intervention is planned after the fact.

 ### Conversions between Danish information model and FHIR-profile